 Depending on the level of simulation you would like to develop, you can select training workshops ranging from 1 day, 2 days or 3 days.

 We currently offer:

-1 Day: More effective and higher quality automation
+1 Day: NEW - More effective and higher automation by use of SIMIT

-The 1 day workshop focuses on how automation engineers/programmers at junior and senior levels can work more effectively by learning PLCSIM advanced - SIMIT from automation, motion control, media, and pre-safety verification.
-We will use PLCSIM Advanced, trial licenses, and SIMIT in demo mode and learn from scratch.
-TIA Portal projects are available to create the SIMIT part, and the program and HMI can be used towards the application.
+Use case 1 is for the automation engineer everyday work perspective focuses on how automation engineers/programmers at junior and senior levels can work more effectively by learning PLCSIM advanced - SIMIT from automation, motion control, media, and pre-safety verification.

 2 Days: Designing a Digital Twin